EolnMsuk/SkipCord-2/README.md

 * `!join` - Sends a join invite DM to all users with an admin role.
 * `!whois` - Shows a detailed 24-hour report of all user activities (joins, leaves, kicks, bans, role changes, etc.).
 * `!stats` - Lists detailed statistics for VC time and command usage.
-* `!clear` - Resets all statistical data after confirmation.
+* `!clearstats` - Resets all statistical data (VC, commands, violations) after confirmation.
+* `!clearwhois` - Clears all historical event data for the `!whois` command.
 * `!modon` / `!modoff` - Enables or disables the automated VC moderation system.
 * `!hush` - Server-mutes all non-admin users in the Streaming VC.
 * `!rhush` - Removes server-mutes.